MagnusThome/RejsaRubberTrac/3Dprint/README.md

 # Complete electronics/sensors/rechargeable battery housing

-More info coming... especially the holder part to be mounted on the car.
+More info coming on hints on putting it all together!

 Printable STL files:
 - <a href=printables/Main%20Housing%20Base.stl>Main enclosure</a>